oppia/oppia/typings/README.md

 - ### Testing the definitions

 The type checks run with the typescript tests.
-So you can run the following command. to see if the definitions you wrote are correct:
+So you can run the following command to see if the definitions you wrote are correct:

 ```bash